Thursday was not the day to call for a tow truck in the Inland Northwest.

 The couple left Rouse’s in the early 1980s to own a long-haul truck, but Merrill returned in 1986, then hired her ex-husband as a driver about a decade later.

-Merrill’s love of people and desire to help them made her a great fit for the job, friends said.
-She didn’t hesitate to help stranded motorists find hotels or rent cars, friends said.
+Merrill’s love of people and desire to help everyone made her a great fit for the job, friends said.
+She didn’t hesitate to help stranded motorists find hotels or rent a car, friends said.

-And though she entered the business not knowing anything about towing, friends said she left it as an expert.
+And though she entered the business not knowing anything about towing, friends said she left it as an expert who knew more about the tow yard trucks than anyone.

 “She was more than happy to help people understand the business better,” said Cej Florence, a Rouse’s dispatcher.
 “If most companies had questions, they’d call her.”